typicode/husky/README.md

 ## Support

-If Husky is saving you time, please consider supporting its development on Patreon 🙏 thank you!
+__If Husky is saving you or your team time, please consider supporting it on Patreon 🙏 thank you!__

 <p>
   <a href="https://www.patreon.com/bePatron?c=784328">